 Gear Used by Linkin Park

-Linkin Park’s unique sound is not only a result of their innovative songwriting and performance, but also the specific gear they use.
+Linkin Park’s sound is not only a result of their innovative songwriting and performance, but also the specific gear they use.
 It’s important to know more about their equipment in order to also get their sound.

 Linkin Park’s primary guitarist, Brad Delson, has been known to use a variety of guitars throughout his career.

 He initially preferred PRS guitars, but eventually started to also use Fender Stratocasters.
 These guitars have contributed to defining the band’s sound over the years.
 The instrument you choose can have a big impact on the tone.

 The band’s heavy, distorted tone is largely due to their choice of amplifiers.
 Delson has been known to use both Marshall and Mesa Boogie amplifiers.